-These videos are used for municipal good housekeeping education and training for department heads, employees, and part-time staff.
+Below are some videos that can be used for municipal good housekeeping education and training for department heads, employees, and part-time staff.
 They are also produced to provide education to the public and private sector to help promote stormwater pollution prevention awareness.
-You can view these videos from the webpage or click on the small square in the bottom right corner to view videos in full-screen mode.
-If you are interested in an educational training or presentation on any of these topics please contact our educator at email@example.com or call 765-213-6450.
+Videos can be viewed from the webpage or click on the small square in the bottom right corner to view videos in full-screen mode.
+If you are interested in a presentation on any of these topics, please contact Laura Bowley, email@example.com or 765-747-4896.

-The Clean Water Act Municipal Separate Storm Sewer System or “MS4” program requires regulated communities to implement an overall stormwater quality program.
-Completed in 2016, this 8 minute video features MS4 communities’ experienced, elected officials giving their advice and recommendations on why the MS4 program is important and explaining how it helps them with their duties.
-Newly elected officials can benefit from this experience and gain a brief overview of the MS4 program.
+The Clean Water Act MS4 program requires regulated communities to implement an overall stormwater quality program.
+This 8-minute video features MS4 communities’ experienced, elected officials giving their advice and recommendations on why the MS4 program is important and explaining how it helps them with their duties.
+Newly elected officials can benefit from this educational video and gain a brief overview of the MS4 program.
 The video also reviews the main requirements that regulated MS4 entities must implement to be in compliance with their permits.

 Stormwater Pond Maintenance for Homeowners

-This 8-minute video completed in 2016 describes the steps to maintaining a residential stormwater management pond.
+This 8-minute video describes the steps required to maintain a residential stormwater management pond.
 The primary target audience is home or property owners’ associations, but residents living in a community with a stormwater pond can also benefit from this information.
-Topics covered include an explanation of a stormwater pond, the purpose of the pond, why some ponds fail, what to look for when inspecting the pond, expert tips on maintaining the pond, and how this on-going, needed maintenance is typically paid for.
+Topics covered include an explanation of what a stormwater pond is, why it is necessary, why some ponds fail, what to look for when inspecting the pond, expert tips on maintaining the pond, and how this on-going, needed maintenance is typically paid for.

 Stormwater Quality Inspection Video: Active Construction Sites Overview – “What is the Inspector’s Responsibility?”